RobPruzan/zenbu/packages/zenbu-plugin/src/multiple-edits-prompt.md

 Here's how you should format your response:
 1. Identify each edit location with line numbers (based on the 1-indexed file provided)
 2. For each edit, provide the new code that should replace the content in that range
+3. Provide the edits in SEQUENTIAL order (top to bottom) as they appear in the file

-3. Provide the edits in REVERSE order (bottom-up) to avoid line number shifts when applying them
+Note: The system will automatically apply your edits in reverse order (bottom-up) to avoid line number shifts when applying them, so you don't need to worry about that.

 <target-file-with-line-numbers>
 {fileContentWithLineNumbers}